 Cold calling is nerve-racking, and we understand why.
 Trying to reach unresponsive contacts and being outright rejected isn’t exactly worth looking forward to.

 That’s why many SDRs develop a fear of cold calling because of the immense rejection they often get.
-After all, many prospects aren’t exactly fond of being interrupted by a stranger interrupting their day and selling products to them.
+After all, many prospects aren’t exactly fond of being interrupted by a stranger and selling products to them.

 However, despite this, cold calling is still an effective business tactic.
 In 2022, 82% of buyers say they accepted meetings with salespeople after a series of contacts that started with cold calls.